 That report, created by legal firm Covington & Burling LLP, made numerous recommendations, including:

 - Provide additional staff and training at stores where “disruptive behaviors” occur most often.

 Of course, Starbucks can’t close the doors to all its stores every time they need to roll out new training, so the chain is looking towards technology to deliver targeted training to its employees at specific times.

-Our customers have seen enormous success when they’ve integrated their learning and development providers into Speakap, for example.
+Our customers have seen enormous success when they’ve integrated learning and development providers into Speakap's mobile internal employee communications platform, for example.

 "Speakap insures adoption, usage and targeted reach for our organization, which has been invaluable."
 Roosje Boom-Van Gelder, Commercial Director, Moovs